ObiOneio/guidelines/epub.md

 ##
-# Top Tips for Creating Accessible EPUB 3 Files for the GDL platform
+# Guidelines for Creating Accessible EPUB 3 Files for the GDL platform

-## Top Tips for Creating Accessible EPUB 3 Files

 ### 1. All text must be available in a logical reading order